John Carver Meadows Frost: Special Projects Group

 Frost made a proposal that Avro start an experimental project based on vertical takeoff and landing concepts.
 "It was not a case of Frost indulging in a personal whim.
 The idea of a saucer-like flying machine had revolutionary implications then and still does.
 A conventional aircraft is very inefficient, aerodynamically.
 Like a bumble bee, there's no way it should fly.
 It only does so because of the wing which gives it lift and the engine's power to overcome the drag of the fuselage, the load, the tailplane, the stabilizers, fins and the engines."

 Shortly after its formation in 1952, Frost's Special Projects Group started a paper study on a "pancake" engine, a jet turbine that had its main components arranged in a circular design.
-From the outset, the Special Projects Group had a cloak-and-dagger feel to it.
-Housed in a Second World War-era structure, across from the company headquarters, the group had all the accoutrements of a top-secret operation, including security guards, locked doors and special pass cards.
-Within the confines of this technical fortress, Frost surrounded himself with a collection of like-minded dreamers and maverick engineers.
-There he encouraged close cooperation and, while ostensibly the boss, he was collegial and very much one of the boys.
+From the outset, the Special Projects Group was distinguished by an air of secrecy.
+Housed in a Second World War-era structure across from the company headquarters, the project moved forward under heightened security, including security guards, locked doors, and special pass cards.
+Here Frost (ostensibly the boss) was surrounded with like-minded thinkers and engineers.
+He encouraged close cooperation and a collegial atmosphere.